ccutch/node-flask/README.md

 ## Node Flask

 Node implementation [flask](http://flask.pocoo.org/) like server framework.
-With introduction of function decorators and classes we are able to make a small and easy to implement routing system.
-Follow the examples below and in `spec` directory.
-This is build on koa2 as I feel this is a nice, small starting point over express or hapi because of their minimalist approach the their architecture, and positive moves towards es2016 standards.
+With the introduction of function decorators and classes we are able to make a small and easy to implement routing system.
+This is build on koa2 for their support of es2016 functionality and because of its small foot print when compared to express.

 #### Server example
 Ideally this would be implemented with babel to use decorators like so.